AppStateESS/phpwebsite/README.md

 * images/
 * logs/

-These directories should be writable and executable by Apache only during module or core installs, updates, and uninstalls:
-* javascript/
-* templates/

 Additional permission suggestions:
 * logs/     should NOT be world readable
 * setup/    should be moved or made unreadable AFTER an installation